firedrakeproject/firedrake/doc/sphinx/source/mpi.rst

 and vector entries, however its implementation is not thread safe.
-Concurrent insertion into PETSc_ MPI matrices *is* thread safe if off-process insertions are not cached and concurrent writes to rows are avoided, which is done through colouring as described in :ref:`colouring`.
+Concurrent insertion into PETSc_ MPI matrices *is* thread safe if off-process insertions are not cached and concurrent writes to rows are avoided, which is done through colouring as described in :ref:`plan-colouring`.

 PyOP2 therefore disables PETSc_'s off-process insertion feature and instead redundantly computes over all off process entities that touch local dofs,